A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Theory

-Truncating at $n$=2 leads to the ADC(2) method, $n$=3 leads to the ADC(3) method.
-Dreuw and co-workers~\cite{bauerExploringAccuracyUsefulness2022} have proposed a semi-empirical “fractional-order” ADC scheme, where the third-order contribution to the ADC matrix ($\mathbf{C}^{(3)}$) is scaled with an empirical factor x
+Truncating at $n$=2 yields ADC(2) method, whereas truncation at $n$=3 yields ADC(3).
+Dreuw and co-workers~\cite{bauerExploringAccuracyUsefulness2022} have proposed a scaled matrix (sm) “fractional-order” ADC scheme, where the third-order contribution to the ADC matrix is scaled with an empirical factor x

 The scaling parameter $x$ can vary from 0 to 1; the value 0 will lead to the ADC(2) method, and the value 1 will lead to the ADC(3) method.
 The recommended value of x is 0.5\cite{chakrabortyRelativisticThirdorderAlgebraic2025}.
-The $\mathbf{M}$ matrix is generally diagonalized using Davidson's iterative Diagonalization method~\cite{davidsonIterativeCalculationFew1975}, which involves the contraction of suitably chosen trial vectors with the Hamiltonian matrix elements to construct the so-called "sigma" vectors.
-The programmable expressions for EA-ADC(2) and EA-ADC(3) sigma vectors are provided in the supporting information.
-The storage and manipulation involving two-electron integrals can be computationally expensive.
+The $\mathbf{M}$ matrix is generally diagonalized using Davidson's iterative diagonalization method~\cite{davidsonIterativeCalculationFew1975}, which involves the contraction of suitably chosen trial vectors with the Hamiltonian matrix elements to construct the so-called "sigma" vectors.
+The programmable expressions for EA-ADC(2) and EA-ADC(3) sigma vectors are provided in the Supplementary Material.
+The storage and manipulation of terms involving two-electron integrals can be computationally expensive and requires large storage, especially in extended basis sets.
 One needs to use an additional approximation to reduce the storage requirements.